The Domaine du Château de Vullierens has belonged to the same family for more than 700 years.

 Equal care was afforded to the inside of the Château.
 Tapestries were commissioned from the prestigious Aubusson workshops in France.
 Craftsmen from China were employed to create exquisite wallpapers.
 The decoration for one of the wood-panelled salons was also executed by Chinese artists.
 Another salon was lined with beautifully embossed Cordoba leather.
 Château de Vullierens presents a fine example of the architecture of its period, not a single alteration having been made to its exterior since it was completed in 1712.
 Even the layout of the different rooms is unchanged.
 It is also one of the few remaining illustrations of an authentic eighteenth-century seigneurial residence, still with its period tapestries and furniture.
 Indeed, Gabriel-Henri de Mestral stipulated in his will that the Château’s furnishings were not to be dispersed.
 Château de Vullierens remains the de Mestral family home and is therefore not open to the public.
 A family heritage, part of Swiss history.

-Deprived of its feudal resources and inéligible to receive all important agricultural subsidies, the estate depends on three sources of income to ensure its survival.
-These are devoted in their entirety to maintenance and to reducing the operating loss.
+Deprived of its feudal resources and unable to receive agricultural subsidies, this historic heritage depends on three new sources of income to ensure its survival.
+These are entirely dedicated to its conservation and to reducing the operating deficit.